Best Spray Wax: Great Options to Make Your Car Shine

 Q: Does my car need to be wet or dry when I use spray-on wax?

-The best spray wax is the Griot's Garage 10962 Spray-On Wax 22 oz.
+The best spray wax is the Turtle Wax Ice Spray Wax.
 It’s easy to apply and leaves behind a nice, glossy shine.
 The wax protects a vehicle’s paint, and it repels water nicely in between car washes.